 Following a public consultation, in 2016, Health Canada amended the Prescription Drug List to make naloxone a non-prescription drug when indicated for emergency use for opioid overdose, which subsequently allowed for it to be moved to Schedule II of the NAPRA National Drug Schedules.
 Pharmacists should ensure they act in accordance with NAPRA Supplemental Standards of Practice for Schedule II and Schedule III Drugs when dispensing naloxone.

 Pharmacy professionals are responsible for ensuring they possess sufficient knowledge, skills, and abilities to competently provide naloxone in a safe and effective manner.
-Please consult the College’s Continuing Education For Pharmacists and the resources below.
+Please consult the College’s Continuing Education for Pharmacists and Pharmacy Technicians page and the resources below.

 The Ontario Ministry of Health established the Ontario Naloxone Program for Pharmacies (ONPP) to increase public access to this life-saving medication at no charge through community pharmacies.
 It is critical that the pharmacist is properly trained to effectively educate and prepare the patient or their agent for dealing with an opioid overdose, prior to providing naloxone.
 In addition to understanding naloxone therapy and being taught how to administer it they should also be educated on such topics as: